patroytall/patrick-roy-me/src/about/index.md

 Design software that ages well.
 You would not want you maintenance costs to ruin your lucrative business.
 Refactor to death.

-Performance always matter but keep in mind "Premature optimization is the root of all evil" -- Donald Knuth
+Performance always matters but keep in mind "Premature optimization is the root of all evil" -- Donald Knuth

 Ensure you invest in focused automated testing at the appropriate layer.